maxgreeven/hello-world/README.md

 # hello-world
-A playground to store and organize ideas
+A playground-like repository to store, organize and discuss ideas.